The University, together with schools, has introduced a program to help year 11 and 12 students get ahead.

 Get early access to our 2022 courses

-Our program allows Tasmanian year 12 students to apply for up to five courses of their choosing at the end of May.
-You then receive an offer in July, which takes the pressure of you during year 12.
+Our program allows Australian year 12 students to apply for up to five courses of their choosing at the end of May.
+You then receive an offer in July, which can take the pressure off you during year 12.

 This offer is based on your year 11 results and the recommendation from your school.
-We do this because no one knows you like your teachers.
-We have great respect for them and their dedication to your studies.
-As the people closest to your education, their insights are very important to us.
+We do this because we recognise and respect your teachers’ insights into your learning, progress and achievements.

 How does the program work?